coveo/source.coveo.com/_posts/2023-01-04-creating-custom-sentry-block-prefect-2.md

 ![tags]({{ site.baseurl }}/images/2023-01-04-creating-custom-sentry-block-prefect-2/tags.png)

-As you can imagine, the possibility are infinite in terms of what you can accomplish with custom block types.
+As you can imagine, the possibilities are infinite in terms of what you can accomplish with custom block types.

 All of the code samples provided in that blog post are available [here](https://github.com/jmprovencher/prefect-sentry-block).